UbiquityRobotics/learn/ix_programming.md

 #### &uarr;[top](https://ubiquityrobotics.github.io/learn/)

 ROS has a wide user bases and there are lots of resources to learn how to program with it.

+###ROS Texts

 Some of the texts that are widely acknowledged as excellent include:

-[A Gentle introduction to ROS](https://cse.sc.edu/~jokane/agitr/ ) - This is an excellent text that is provided free online [Programming Robots with ROS](http://wiki.ros.org/Books/Programming_Robots_with_ROS) - Was written by many of the original developers of ROS
+[A Gentle introduction to ROS](https://cse.sc.edu/~jokane/agitr/ ) - This is an excellent text that is provided free online

+[Programming Robots with ROS](http://wiki.ros.org/Books/Programming_Robots_with_ROS) - Was written by many of the original developers of ROS

 [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials) - A free online resource

+##Online lecture courses
 In addition there are a number of lecture series on ROS some that can be found online include:

-[Programming for Robotics - ROS](http://www.rsl.ethz.ch/education-students/lectures/ros.html) From ETH Zurich [Introduction to Robotics](http://u.cs.biu.ac.il/~yehoshr1/89-685/) From Bar-Ilan University
+[Programming for Robotics - ROS](http://www.rsl.ethz.ch/education-students/lectures/ros.html) From ETH Zurich

+[Introduction to Robotics](http://u.cs.biu.ac.il/~yehoshr1/89-685/) From Bar-Ilan University

+###Starter Code

 For those of you who want to dive straight in to code - we've provided a couple of example projects they are a little more complicated than "hello world" but only a little, they also provide a lot of the basic infrastructure you need to create a starting point.